 How to know whom to Visit?

-In many cases, you would find that the orthodontists are also providing services that a dentist provides.
+In many cases, you would find that the orthodontists are also providing services that a dentist provides, like New Horizons Dental.
 That’s because an orthodontist is also trained as a dentist and is well versed in general dental issues.
 Some dentists are also permitted to offer some treatments that need orthodontic specialization however in most cases if there is an issue with the structure of your teeth, you will need to visit an orthodontist.

 So, how do you know whom to call?
 For general toothaches and cavities, you might have to see a dentist for initial diagnosis and treatment.
 Your dentist will examine your teeth and if he is qualified to treat your problem they will start with your treatment plan.
 If however the issue diagnosed falls out of their expertise, they will refer you to a specialist who can be an orthodontist as well.